Steve Camacho: After retirement

-After retirement in 1979, Camacho served West Indies cricket as selector then secretary and later as chief executive of the West Indies Cricket Board.
-He was the author of a book, Cricket at Bourda: Celebrating the Georgetown Cricket Club.
-He died on 2 October 2015.
+After retirement in 1979, Camacho served in administrative roles for West Indies cricket, initially as a selector and team manager.
+In 1982, he was appointed as the first executive secretary (latterly entitled chief executive) of the West Indies Cricket Board, a position he held for 18 years.
+He resigned the role in 2000 when first diagnosed with cancer.
+He briefly returned to the role on an interim basis in 2009 following the resignation of Donald Peters.
+Camacho was the author of a book, Cricket at Bourda: Celebrating the Georgetown Cricket Club.